tldr-pages/tldr/pages/common/rails-routes.md

 `rails routes`

-- List all routes in expanded format:
+- List all routes in an expanded format:

 `rails routes --expanded`